Castellane, Provence: tourism & sightseeing

 Visit Castellane (Provence, France)

-- the 12th century Church of Saint Victor which combines elements of both gothic and roman styles of architecture.
+If you follow Rue Saint-Victor from here you reach the 12th century Church of Saint Victor which combines elements of both gothic and roman styles of architecture.

 Among the more recent buildings of interest are the Town Hall, in a neo-classical style, and the 18th century Chateau d'Eoulx.

-Just on the edge of Castellane there is a 15th century stone bridge called the Pont du Roc, built to replace an earlier bridge that stood here by the 9th century.
+Just on the eastern edge of Castellane there is a 15th century stone bridge called the Pont du Roc, built to replace an earlier bridge that stood here by the 9th century.
 It was in March 1815 that Napoleon crossed this bridge when returning from exile in Elba: hence the bridge and Castellane also form part of the popular Route Napoleon tourist route.